mendix/docs/content/en/docs/refguide/modeling/pages/input-widgets/text-area.md

 The on leave property specifies an action that will be executed when leaving the widget, either by using the <kbd>Tab</kbd> key or by clicking another widget.

-This differs from the [On change](#on-change) property in that the event will always be triggered, even if the value has not been changed.
+This differs from the [on change](#on-change) property in that the event will always be triggered, even if the value has not been changed.

 {{% snippet file="/static/_includes/refguide/events-section-link.md" %}}